skoolkid/skoolkit/sphinx/source/html-templates.rst

 HTML templates
 ==============
-Every page in an HTML disassembly is built from a single full-page template and several subtemplates defined by :ref:`template` sections in the ref file.
+Every page in an HTML disassembly is built from the :ref:`t_Page` template and zero or more subtemplates defined by :ref:`template` sections in the ref file.

 A template may contain 'replacement fields' - identifiers enclosed by braces (``{`` and ``}``) - that are replaced by appropriate content (typically derived